Check out these interesting benefits linked to higher education.

 Are you thinking of pursuing a college degree, but unsure if it's right for you?

-To help, we've compiled some research about seven benefits associated with higher education.
+To help, we've compiled some research about six benefits associated with higher education.

 While these findings may not dictate every college graduate's future, it does reveal some interesting rewards associated with higher education.